 |PLUS tuition and fees||varies|

 You can use a U.S. credit card to pay your tuition (a 2.75% nonrefundable service fee applies to all credit/debit card payments).
 We accept Visa, MasterCard, American Express, and DISCOVER.
-Tuition payments are due by the no later tahn the dates posted on the Bursar's website: http://bursar.colorado.edu/billing/due-dates/.
+Tuition payments are due by the no later than the dates posted on the Bursar's website: http://bursar.colorado.edu/billing/due-dates/.
 For other payment options, including wire transfers, see: http://bursar.colorado.edu/.

 If you have an appointment as a teaching assistant or research assistant, you will not receive your first month’s paycheck until you have been issued a Social Security number and have been placed on the University payroll.
 This will take several weeks.
 See “Social Security Number,” below.
 More specific instructions about obtaining a Social Security number will be available when you check in with ISSS; you cannot apply for a Social Security number from your home country.
 You must check in with ISSS before you apply.
 Confirm with a representative from your department exactly what they will pay towards the cost of your tuition, fees, and health insurance.
 Keep in mind that your department will not buy insurance for your dependents.
 For details on graduate tuition and fees, go to: http://bursar.colorado.edu/.